11 Proven Reasons Why Ai is the Future of Cryptocurrency Trading

-A study was conducted to see whether fuzzy neural network could outperform conventional technical analysis trading system.
+A study was conducted to see whether fuzzy neural networks could outperform conventional technical analysis trading systems.
 The study by Tan, Quek, Yow titled “Maximizing winning trades using a novel RSPOP fuzzy neural network intelligent stock trading system” was published in June 2007.

 Here’s what they found:

-Daily close prices of 5 stocks from Stock Exchange of Singapore were used to generate empirical results.
-The price series from January 1991 to December 2000 (10 years) were used for training and the price series from January 2001 to December 2004 (4 years) were used for testing.
+Daily close prices of 5 stocks from the Stock Exchange of Singapore were used to generate empirical results.
+The price series from January 1991 to December 2000 were used for training, and the price series from January 2001 to December 2004 were used for testing.

 “Empirical results demonstrated that neural networks are able to outperform the benchmark trading system dramatically due to its ability to ﬁlter out false or erroneous trading signals and capitalizing on swings in the stock counters.